 The guiding beliefs of the English Department rest upon the expectation that each student learns to function effectively with balanced concentration on all areas of language: reading, writing, speaking, and listening.
 A strong focus on writing and analytical skills facilitates a student’s emerging self-awareness and her ability to think critically and to articulate her thoughts.
 The English program seeks to balance respect for a student’s ideas with the development of structures and skills that will help her to express herself with precision.
 Reading selected works from varied genres and geographies connects the student’s own concerns with the larger world, especially through the lens of Goal III: “educating to a social awareness which impels to action.”
 The four-year writing program provides intensive instruction in narrative, descriptive, persuasive, and expository writing.
 In the process, students are well prepared for college writing and the verbal portions of standardized tests such as the ACT and SAT.

-English 9: Foundations of Western Literature
+English 9: Foundations in Literature

 English 10: World Literature

-English 11: AP English Literature and Composition
+English 11: American Literature

 English 12: Dystopian Literature